 Where can I get mental health therapy in Connecticut?

 Start your search for mental health therapy in Connecticut on Zencare.
-All psychiatrists are quality-vetted for excellence in clinical care.
+Many psychiatrists are quality-vetted for excellence in clinical care.
 When you’re struggling with your mental health, it might be time to seek professional support in the form of counseling services, couples therapy, or psychiatric medication management.
 There are a wide range of private practice psychiatrists to choose from in Connecticut; consider narrowing your search by criteria like insurance carrier, therapy budget, specialty, or provider identity to find a great fit!

 How can I start therapy in Connecticut?

 Start your search for a great psychiatrist in Connecticut on Zencare.
 First, consider any logistic limitations, like how far you are willing to travel outside of Connecticut or if you are open to online sessions with a local provider.
 Also consider how much your therapy budget is, and when you are available for therapy.
 Then, make a list of priorities for your ideal psychiatrist: do they match your identity, or have expertise in a specific area like anxiety or depression?
 There is no one reason to start therapy; many individuals in Connecticut go see a therapist when they need help to move forward through a difficult time, cope with symptoms of a mental illness such as a mood disorder, navigate life transitions, process relationship difficulties or improve their behavioral health.
 Use your priorities to filter on Zencare by insurance, speciality, and availability.
 Look through a few provider profiles to find the psychiatrist you might click with, watch their introductory videos, and book a free call to find a great personal fit!

 What kinds of mental health providers are available in Connecticut?